Reviews Of The Best Capital One Credit Cards and Offers

 What’s In Your Wallet? – So goes the motto and promotional tag line from those zany Capital One credit card ads we’re always seeing on TV.
 When it comes to Capital One, the credit card company’s message is clear - it wants you to evaluate your choice of credit cards and make sure you are taking steps to maximize all cash back credit card rewards and low interest opportunities available to you.

-Capital One is one of the major credit card issuers in the United States, having distinguished itself over the years with its wide reaching mass marketing efforts, particularly during the 1990’s when the company experienced tremendous growth and a phenomenal surge in market share.
+Capital One is one of the major credit card issuers in the United States, having distinguished itself over the years with its wide reaching mass marketing efforts, particularly during the 1990's when the company experienced tremendous growth and a phenomenal surge in market share.
 Through its aggressive marketing and promotional efforts, Capital One has situated itself as a major player in the credit card market with its huge and broad lineup of credit card products.
 Since its initial start into consumer lending, Capital One has joined the ranks of Citibank Citi Cards, Bank of America, JP Morgan Chase, Discover Card, and American Express as the dominant credit card lenders in the U.S. and Canada.
 Today, the company is actually one of the largest, if not the largest independent issuer of Mastercard and Visa credit cards.
-The company has since transformed itself into a giant bank holding company with a diverse brevy of financial services and products that include credit cards, auto loans, home mortgage loans, small business loans, and various interest-bearing high yield savings accounts and certificate of deposits.
+The company has since transformed itself into a giant bank holding company with a diverse bevy of financial services and products that include credit cards, auto loans, home mortgage loans, small business loans, and various interest-bearing high yield savings accounts and certificate of deposits.

 Capital One’s Quest To Mass Market and Diversify Its Financial Services Beyond Just Credit Cards Offers Customers More Choices